How to Set Up a Temporary Bank Account in New Zealand

 Choose a bank to open a temporary bank account with

-A temporary bank account will be a “Standard” bank account which are not bound by contracts.
-You can close these bank accounts at anytime.
+A temporary bank account will be a “Standard” bank account which is not bound by contracts.
+You can close these bank accounts at any time.
 With that in mind, here is a quick comparison of the main New Zealand bank companies and their standard bank accounts.
 Standard accounts allow you to do online banking, withdraw money from ATMs, and include a debit card, otherwise known as EFTPOS in New Zealand.
 Note, that while some of them have a yearly fee, you can still close the account within a year.